General Nursing (GNUR)

 This one-day seminar focuses on helping the primary care nurse practitioner student prepare for the first clinical practicum.
 The seminar includes a standardized patient experience.

-GNUR 519 Measurement in Nursing Research (3 Credit Hours)
+GNUR 519 Measurement for Nursing Research (3 Credit Hours)

 This course focuses on principles and concepts of measurement in nursing research.
-Psychometric theory and instrument development, critique and testing are addressed.
-Methods for generating and evaluating reliability and validity are emphasized and operationalized.
-Ethical concerns related to development and use of measuring instruments are examined.
+Psychometric theory, measurement frameworks and instrument development, critique, and testing are addressed.
+Methods for generating and evaluating reliability and validity evidence are emphasized and operationalized.
+Ethical concerns related to the development and use of measuring instruments are examined.

-1) Understand key principles and concepts of psychometric theory; 2) Differentiate between reliability and validity as measurement concepts; 3) Apply statistical techniques in the assessment of reliability and validity of scores from measuring instruments; 4) Evaluate measures and measurement approaches in answering research questions; 5) Understand principles and approaches to instrument development and testing; 6) Understand ethical issues related to instrument development, testing, and usage; 7) Design a research study to test the psychometric properties of an instrument
+Upon successful completion of this course, the student will be able to: 1) Understand key principles and concepts of psychometric theory and measurement frameworks; 2) Differentiate between reliability and validity as evidence to support the use of a measure; 3) Apply statistical techniques in the generation of reliability and validity evidence; 4) Evaluate the suitability of measuring instruments for use in nursing research; 5) Understand principles and approaches to instrument development and testing; 6) Understand ethical issues related to instrument development, testing, and usage

 Outcomes

-1) Understand key principles and concepts of psychometric theory; 2) Differentiate between reliability and validity as measurement concepts; 3) Apply statistical techniques in the assessment of reliability and validity of scores from measuring instruments; 4) Evaluate measures and measurement approaches in answering research questions; 5) Understand principles and approaches to instrument development and testing; 6) Understand ethical issues related to instrument development, testing, and usage; 7) Design a research study to test the psychometric properties of an instrument
+Upon successful completion of this course, the student will be able to: 1) Understand key principles and concepts of psychometric theory and measurement frameworks; 2) Differentiate between reliability and validity as evidence to support the use of a measure; 3) Apply statistical techniques in the generation of reliability and validity evidence; 4) Evaluate the suitability of measuring instruments for use in nursing research; 5) Understand principles and approaches to instrument development and testing; 6) Understand ethical issues related to instrument development, testing, and usageGNUR 520 Systematic Inq II: Reviewing & Synthesizing Lit (2 Credit Hours)

 This course is designed to assist students with identifying, analyzing, and evaluating health issues confronting the doctorally prepared nurse in the provision of population-focused health care.
 Epidemiologic concepts and databases will be covered in the context of population needs assessments.
 Evidence-based interventions that address health disparities will be examined.